priemum/MS_Teams_Clone/README.md

 ## About
 - Real-time video calling application that creates rooms for meetings,  provides quick `peer-to-peer` connectivity, and supports various in-call features.
-- Agile Development Methodology used during this 4-week sprint - [Check here](https://drive.google.com/file/d/1tajH7qIWzjEBVpKkLsZorPewsdYaKKRw/view?usp=sharing)
+- How principles of Agile Methodology were used during this 4-week sprint - [Check here](https://drive.google.com/file/d/1tajH7qIWzjEBVpKkLsZorPewsdYaKKRw/view?usp=sharing)

 ## Key-features
 * Toggle Video - to hide and show own video